-~ This document is submitted fo r consideration to the Executive Board.
-The Secretariat invites members of the nature with regard to this document the below, preferably well in advance of the o contact the WFP st 1 Director, Southern Africa Regional Bureau, (ODJ): Mr M. Sackett Senior Liaison Officer, ODJ: Ms E. Larsen tel.: 066513-2103 Should you have any questions regard Executive Board, please contact the Sup (tel.: 066513-2328).
-0 1
+This document is submitted to the Executive Board for approval on a no-objection basis.
+The Secretariat invites members of the Board who may have questions of a technical nature with regard to this document to contact the WFP staff focal points indicated below, preferably well in advance of the Board's meeting.
+Director, Southern Africa Regional Bureau, (ODJ): Mr M. Sackett Senior Liaison Officer, ODJ: Ms E. Larsen tel.: 066513-2103 Should you have any questions regard Executive Board, please contact the Sup

+Executive Board, please contact (tel.: 066513-2328).